 SEAWAY VISITORS' CENTER REMAINS CLOSED

-The Saint Lawrence Seaway Development Corporation (SLSDC) announced that the Dwight D. Eisenhower Visitors' Center, located at the U.S. Eisenhower Lock, will remain closed due to the ongoing public health emergency until further notice.
+The Great Lakes St. Lawrence Seaway Development Corporation (GLS) announced that the Dwight D. Eisenhower Visitors' Center, located at the U.S. Eisenhower Lock, will remain closed due to the ongoing public health emergency until further notice.
 Advance notice will be provided to the public prior to any scheduled reopening of the Visitors’ Center.